Cookbook

 enabled: true

-socket: unix:///var/run/interlink.socket
+socket: unix:///var/run/interlink.sock

 Eventually deploy the latest release of the official helm chart: